 (4) At a minimum, a Resource Entity shall notify ERCOT and the QSE of the following:

-(a) 60 days prior to implementation of any planned equipment changes that affect the reactive capability of an operating Generation Resource.
+(a) 60 days prior to implementation of any planned equipment changes that affect the reactive capability of an operating Generation Resource or ESR.

-(b) Any such changes that decrease the reactive capability of the Generation Resource below the required level and changes that decrease the Voltage Ride-Through (VRT) capability of the plant must be approved by ERCOT prior to implementation;
+(b) Any such changes that decrease the reactive capability of the Generation Resource or ESR below the required level and changes that decrease the Voltage Ride-Through (VRT) capability of the Resource must be approved by ERCOT prior to implementation;

-(c) As soon as practicable when high reactive loading or reactive oscillations on Generation Resources are observed; and
+(c) As soon as practicable when high reactive loading or reactive oscillations on Generation Resources or ESRs are observed; and

-(d) As soon as practicable when a Generation Resource trips Off-Line due to voltage or reactive problems.
+(d) As soon as practicable when a Generation Resource or ESR trips Off-Line due to voltage or reactive problems.

 (5) When scheduled to ERCOT, Resource Entities shall be staffed or monitored 24x7, by personnel capable of making operating decisions.
 Each Resource Entity shall designate an Authorized Representative as defined in Protocol Section 2.1, Definitions.
 This applies to all:

-(a) Generation Resources greater than 10 MW; and
+(a) Generation Resources or ESR greater than 10 MW; and

 (b) Load Resources.